If every job hunter knew what questions were going to be asked, life could be so much easier.

 3. What Would You Say Your Greatest Strengths Are?

-When you hear this question, you might think it is a cinch to answer, what could be easier than saying what you are good at?
+When you hear this question, you might think it is easy to answer – what could be easier than saying what you are good at?

 Tread carefully though, because that isn’t the way to answer this question.
 Whatever you say should be in line with what is in the job description.
 There is no reason to say you are good at some things if the job doesn’t require those traits.